neondatabase/website/content/docs/guides/neon-private-access.md

 <PrivatePreview />

-The **Neon Private Access** feature allows you to securely connect to your Neon databases using [AWS PrivateLink](https://docs.aws.amazon.com/vpc/latest/privatelink/concepts.html), avoiding the open internet for improved security.
+The **Neon Private Access** feature lets you securely connect to your Neon databases using [AWS PrivateLink](https://docs.aws.amazon.com/vpc/latest/privatelink/concepts.html), avoiding the open internet for improved security.

 ## Overview

 In a standard setup, the client application connects to a Neon database over the open internet via the Neon proxy.

-With **Neon Private Access**, you can use AWS PrivateLink instead.
-In this configuration, the private access client connects to a dedicated instance of the Neon proxy through an [AWS endpoint service](https://docs.aws.amazon.com/vpc/latest/privatelink/configure-endpoint-service.html) provided by Neon.
-This endpoint service is accessible only within the same AWS region and is restricted to Neon-authorized customers.
+With **Neon Private Access**, you can connect to your database via AWS PrivateLink instead of over the open internet.
+In this configuration, the private access client connects to a private instance of the Neon proxy through an [AWS endpoint service](https://docs.aws.amazon.com/vpc/latest/privatelink/configure-endpoint-service.html) provided by Neon.
+This endpoint service is accessible only within the same AWS region as your client and is restricted to Neon-authorized customers.
 With **Neon Private Access**, all traffic between the private access client application and the Neon database remains within AWS’s private network, rather than traversing the public internet.

 ![Neon PrivateLink configuration diagram](/docs/guides/privatelink.png)

 ## Prerequisites

-- Ensure your **client application is deployed on AWS** in the same region as the Neon database you plan to connect to.
-For the Private Preview of the **Neon Private Access** feature, Neon supports the AWS **us-east-1** and **eu-central-1** regions.
-Your private access client application and your Neon database must reside in one of these regions.
+- Ensure that your **client application is deployed on AWS** in the same region as the Neon database you plan to connect to.
+For the Private Preview of the **Neon Private Access** feature, only the AWS **us-east-1** and **eu-central-1** regions are supported.
+Your private access client application and Neon database must reside in one of these regions.
-- You must add a [VPC endpoint](https://docs.aws.amazon.com/vpc/latest/privatelink/concepts.html#concepts-vpc-endpoints) to the AWS Virtual Private Cloud ([VPC](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html)) where your client application is deployed.
+- You will need to add a [VPC endpoint](https://docs.aws.amazon.com/vpc/latest/privatelink/concepts.html#concepts-vpc-endpoints) to the AWS Virtual Private Cloud ([VPC](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html)) where your client application is deployed.
 The steps are outlined below.

 ## Configuration steps

-To configure Neon Private Access, you'll need to perform the following steps:
+To configure Neon Private Access, perform the following steps:

 1. **Create an AWS VPC endpoint**